singhrakeshgkp/VueJs/README.md

 ## Extensions to install
 - Vue VSCode Snippets by sarah
 - Vue official
+## Shortcuts
+- vbase-css --> create script, style and template tag, this is basic template required in vue.js
+-
 ## Creating first project
 - run command ```npm create vite@latest vue-proj1``` and then select Vue frameworks and finally select java script.
 - to run project go to project root directory and run following commands